alpha-wolf-jin/OCP-Cert/README.md

 -    Configure the master API to use the new certificate.
 -    Validate the new certificate by accessing the web console and by running the oc login command.

+**Important Things to Note**
+-    The new certificate and key in PEM format.
+-    The certificate must have a subjectAltName extension of *.apps.<OPENSHIFT-DOMAIN>, such as *.apps.ocp4.example.com, that enables using the certificate as a wildcard certificate for the .apps subdomain.
+-    Changing the certificate used by the ingress controller operator does not affect certificates signed by the internal OpenShift certificate authority.

 ## Inspect the new certificate to view its subject, issuer, dates, and subject alternate name

 ```